Skip to main content

 Industry placement, field trips and guest speakers

 As part of the course, we also offer a range of trips and residentials to destinations such as tourist information services, visitor attractions and places of interest.
-These visits also form part of your assessment.
+These visits also form part of your assessment and are mandatory.

 How will I learn?